 Just so we're clear… this guy is a Badass !!!

 Tip of the helmet Brother Steve!

 But, as noted in an item posted to the Brotherhood of Fire Facebook page in September 2013, Steve Buscemi (a Brooklyn native) began his working life as 22-year-old New York City firefighter, joining the FDNY's Engine Co.
-55 in Manhattan's Little Italy section in 1980 and serving with that company for four years.
-As Buscemi noted in an interview with Salon:
+55 in Manhattan's Little Italy section in 1980 and serving with that company for four years, as he told a Salon interviewer:

 Q: You were once a fireman in Manhattan.
 Were you also acting during that time?

 A: I was a fireman for four years, from 1980 to '84.
 My first year on the job, I didn't do any acting, even though I had gone to school for acting and had done some stand-up comedy before I took the job.
 But after I had been on the job for about a year, I started going back to acting classes.
 It was around that time that I met Mark Boone and we started doing our own work.
 And then I started working with the theater group Willem Dafoe was with.
 I was constantly doing theater, and the first couple of films I did, I was still with the fire department — Engine 55, in Little Italy.
 I was in the engine company, which means we were responsible for getting in there with the hose and putting out the fire.

 Q: Were there any situations that were particularly hairy?

 A: Well, they're all frightening.
 Any time you go into a burning building, there's the potential for disaster.
 I never had any real close calls, though there's no such thing as a routine fire.